This is my “life stack” – the tools, apps, and services that I use to manage my work and life. This was most recently updated in December 2019.

 - Notational Velocity: This is a simple text editor that saves your files continuously and stores them all in one place.
 What I love about this is that when you start typing a file name, it searches every other note’s full text first.
 It has overcome my previous issues of havinng Untitled 01.txt – Unititled 41.txt.
 (See my video breakdown “i suck at naming files” for documentation of the problem it fixed).
 Extremely helpful for posting HTML snippets, random brain dumps, or templates for show notes in – anything I would’ve just dumped into a text editor temporarily.

-- Habitica: I use this for my habit tracking + recurring to do lists.
+- Habitica: I used this for my habit tracking + recurring to do lists for years.
 I enjoy I get tiny pixel creatures for tracking my to dos – and I think their positive/negative habit tracking is better than any other to-do list app.

 - 1password: Never memorize (or forget) a password again